benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

     ...
 ```

 This is interesting: it's doing a lot of nested structural matching, which seems like a great fit.
-Let's see about converting it:
+Let's see about converting it.
+This *kind of* does the job:

 ```python
 def _check_fieldsets_item(self, obj, fieldset, label, seen_fields):